roelmagdaleno/like-post-block/readme.txt

 = 1.1.0 =

 * Render the like button with AJAX to avoid caching systems.
-* The `ROLPB_Likes` meta key can be found in each REST API for posts, pages and custom post types.
+* The `rolpb_likes` meta key can be found in each REST API for posts, pages and custom post types.
 * New `Likes` column in the posts, pages and custom post types list tables.

 = 1.0.0 =